nhs-pt/hospitals/README.md

 The `hospital_id` variable is a surrogate identifier created by us that ought to help researchers refer to hospitals in an unambiguous way.
 The idea is for these identifiers to never change.
-So if an hospital disappears, or is merged with another one, we will create deprecate old identifiers and create new ones accordingly.
+So if an hospital disappears, or is merged with another one, we will deprecate old identifiers and create new, accordingly.

 ``` r
 library(hospitals)